 The reversible oxidoreduction of succinate and fumarate is catalyzed in the soluble domain of CII extending from the mtIM into the mt-matrix.
-Succinate donates 2{H++e-} to FAD bound to the subunit SDHA which contains the catalytically active dicarboxylate binding site.
-The oxidized yellow (450 nm) form FAD functions as the hydrogen acceptor from succinate to the reduced internal product FADH2 while fumarate is formed as the oxidized external product in the TCA cycle.
-In most flavin-linked dehydrogenases the flavin nucleotide is a tightly bound prosthetic group.
-In CII, however, it is even covalently and thus permanently bound to the enzyme during the catalytic cycle when the redox state is regenerated in each enzymatic turnover.
-FADH2 relays electrons further through a series of iron-sulfur redox centers in SDHB to ubiquinone in the membrane domain harboring SDHC and SDHD (Moosavi et al 2019) (Figure 1e).
+Succinate donates electrons - i.e. two hydrogen ions and two electrons (2{H++e-}) - to the cofactor FAD which is tightly bound to the subunit SDHA.
+SDHA contains the catalytically active dicarboxylate binding site where succinate is oxidized to fumarate.
+The oxidized yellow (450 nm) form FAD functions as hydrogen acceptor from succinate to the reduced product FADH2 while fumarate is formed as the oxidized product in the TCA cycle.
+Like in most flavin-linked dehydrogenases, the flavin nucleotide remains tightly bound to the enzyme during the catalytic cycle.
+FADH2 relays electrons further through a series of iron-sulfur redox centers in SDHB to ubiquinone in the membrane domain harboring SDHC and SDHD (Moosavi et al 2019) (Figure 1a).